-Talented, successful teachers and researchers are key to our success as a Faculty.
-It is through the efforts of our professors that we are able to maintain our position on the leading edge of discovery and dissemination of engineering knowledge.
-Some awards and accomplishments of our faculty in the past three vears include:
+Talented, successful teachers and researchers are key to success at this Faculty.
+It is through the efforts of Engineering professors that the Faculty is able to maintain our position on the leading edge of discovery and dissemination of engineering knowledge.
+Some awards and accomplishments of the Faculty in the past few years include:

-- Three NSERC Steacie Fellowships held (More than any faculty in Canada) - Ten Natural Sciences and Engineering Research Council Industrial Chairs held (More than any faculty in Canada) - Over \$9M per year in NSERC funding (The highest of any Engineering faculty in Canada) - Ten Canada Research Chairs awarded (The second highest of any Engineering faculty in Canada) - Over 50 NSERC postgraduate scholarships awarded annually (The second highest in Canada) - Martha Cook Piper Research Award - Canadian Academy of Engineering Fellowship - Four Engineering Institute of Canada Fellowships - Two Canadian Society for Civil Engineers Fellowships - Canadian Society of Civil Engineers Walter Shanly Award - Canada Council Killam Prize - Engineering Royal Society of Canada Fellowship - Canada Council Killam Research Fellowship - Three Institute of Electrical and Electronics Engineers Fellowships - Two APEGGA Excellence in Education Awards - APEGGA Centennial Leadership Award - APEGGA Project Achievement Award - APEGGA Early Accomplishment Award - Canadian Council of Professional Engineers Young Engineer Achievement Award - Six Killam Annual Professorship Awards - Rutherford Teaching Award
+Three NSERC Steacie Fellowships held (More than any Engineering faculty in Canada)

+- Eight Natural Sciences and Engineering Research Council Industrial Chairs held (More than any faculty in Canada) - \$12M per year in NSERC funding in 2002/2003 (The highest of any Engineering faculty in Canada) - Thirteen Canada Research Chairs awarded (The highest of any Engineering faculty in Canada) - Over 50 NSERC postgraduate scholarships awarded annually (The second highest in Canada) - Martha Cook Piper Research Award - Canadian Academy of Engineering Fellowship - Four Engineering Institute of Canada Fellowships - Two Canadian Society for Civil Engineers Fellowships - Royal Society of Canada Fellowship - Canada Council Killam Research Fellowship - Three Institute of Electrical and Electronics Engineers Fellowships - Numerous APEGGA Awards: two Excellence in Education Awards, a Centennial Leadership Award, a Project Achievement Award, and an Early Accomplishment Award - Canadian Council of Professional Engineers Young Engineer Achievement Award - Eight Killam Annual Professorship Awards